er888kh/linux-cli-community/USAGE.md

 On the next connection Kill Switch will be enabled.

 *Note: Kill Switch only activates on unexpected connection drops.
-It will not persist through reboots and not activate when calling `protonvpn disconnect`.
+It will not persist through reboots and not activate when calling `e_protonvpn disconnect`.
 To simulate the Kill Switch, kill the OpenVPN process while connected with `sudo pkill openvpn`.*

 ### Split Tunneling